 - To advise the City Council on human rights issues.

 - To hold public hearings on the state of human rights and relations in the City and on specific human rights issues.

 - To sponsor or initiate specifically targeted workshops and ongoing programs to improve human relations and to decrease tensions in the City.

 - To present informational programs on human rights to school, business, service and other organizations.

 - To formulate policies and to adopt, promulgate, amend and rescind suitable rules and regulations to carry out the provisions of this Chapter and said policies of the Commission in connection therewith.

 Economic Development – The Economic Development Committee was developed to provide recommendations to the City Council.
 Meetings are held monthly, as called by Committee Chair.

 Neighborhood Preservation – Committee of nine residents tasked with recognizing homes and businesses which preserve the beauty of Overland.
 Meetings are held on the second Tuesday of each month.

 Parks and Recreation – Commission of eight residents, tasked with the development of rules, regulations, plans, and proposals for the City’s park system.
 Members are appointed for a term of two years.
-Meetings are held on the last Thursday evening of each month.
+Meetings are held at 7:00 p.m. on the last Thursday of each month at the Community Center.